revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 </details>

-33. what was the hardest part of git keeping (I told them the term)
+33. what was the hardest part of git keeping ?

 <details><summary><b> Show Answer</b></summary>